 Trace-gram, intersects abstract imagery with familiar ideographic iconography.
-Trace-gram explores modernist urnan architecture, abstraction, and ideogram.
+The project explores modernist urban architecture, abstraction, and ideogram.
 At the same time, it illustrates the relationships between properties on the street level.
 Each Trace-gram icon begins with a literal representation of glue residue found on the exterior of buildings, residue left behind when signboards are removed from the facades.

-Trace-gram, KR refers to the manufacturing of signboards from an industrial storage area in the suburbs of Seoul, South Korea.
+In Korean ver.
+Trace-gram, it refers to the manufacturing of signboards from an industrial storage area in the suburbs of Seoul, South Korea.
 Trace-gram is based on glue residue on storage unit signs in the Hanam region.
 Hanam is a mega-scale storage area in which most of storage units are taken illegally, but with tacit permission by the Korean government.
-However, In order to hide that truth, the storage units are re-named and re-rented for different uses by temporary owners.
+However, In order to hide that reality, the storage units are re-named and re-rented for different uses by temporary owners.
 As a result, glue residue that attached the signboards in the past are left behind when each unit is re-rented to new owners.
 Each storage unit retains various glue residue from past signs.
-By tracing and patterning glue residue on the storage units that remain after the signboards have been taken down, this project suggests a map of some hidden place through an ideographic sign system, Trace-gram, KR.
+By tracing and patterning glue residue on the storage units that remain after the signboards have been taken down, this project suggests a map of some hidden place through an ideographic sign system, Trace-gram.
 The pictographs are manipulated and eventually recreate new signage/locator boards with color barcodes added.

-In the U.S., the signs are for public compliance, such as No Smoking, No Trespassing, Do Not Enter, Quiet, etc. When buildings are renovated, owners trade hands, or former tenants move on, these signs are removed.
+In the US, the signs are for public compliance, such as No Smoking, No Trespassing, Do Not Enter, Quiet, etc. When buildings are renovated, owners trade hands, or former tenants move on, these signs are removed.
 All that remains of previous tenants are traces of glue.
-While Trace-gram, NY metaphorically refers to the rules and regulations dictated by those signs, it represents a visual boundary between public and private properties as well.
-In New York, I found a similar situation with private, residential buildings.
+While Trace-gram in NY metaphorically refers to the rules and regulations dictated by those signs, it represents a visual boundary between public and private properties as well.
+In NY, I found a similar situation with private, residential buildings.
 The project Trace-gram 9 ½, NY began in 2014.
 I collected and manipulated glue traces from signboards of public compliance on the exterior of the buildings from East Harlem to the Upper East Side.
-This Manhattan version represents the boundary between public and private properties on a street level.
+This Manhattan version represents the boundary between public and private.